Welcome to Dhamma Giri - Vipassana International Academy

 - Willingness to co-operate with Management in any situation & ready to leave campus if so advised.
 The participation in the course, travel and stay at the Center is solely at the participant’s discretion and at own responsibility only.
 Management will not be responsible for any adversities.

-Note: Only confirmed students are permitted to enter the centre premises.
+Note: Only confirmed students/servers are permitted to enter the centre premises.
+Visitors are not allowed inside the centre premises.

 Dhamma Giri, meaning ‘Hill of Dhamma’, is one of the world’s largest meditation centres and the main centre of a rapidly growing global Vipassana organization.
 It is dedicated to the teaching of Vipassana Meditation as taught by S.N.
 Goenka in the tradition of Sayagyi U Ba Khin.